Virtigox/NLP_Projects/README.md

 Analyzing the reviews, and tweets of the person to identify their sentiment.
 # Data Citation
 > 1. April,7,2025. *Sentiment140 dataset with 1.6 million tweets*.
 Kaggle.https://www.kaggle.com/datasets/kazanova/sentiment140
+> Problem uploading the tweets data onto remote server.
+Solve it.